 As we face these challenging times, trust has never been more important.
-While the public put its trust in the government to do the right thing to combat coronavirus, they also turned to local news brands for information about the pandemic that they could trust.
-JPIMedia saw a 21% increase in visitors to our sites after lockdown was announced, while print and digital ads worldwide saw a 17% and 20% increase in attention respectively during that time.
+While the public continues to put its trust in the government to do the right thing to combat coronavirus, they also turn to local news brands for information about the pandemic that they could trust.

 More and more businesses are realising the importance of placing their ads in premium environments, where research shows they can expect increased engagement of 50%.

 Trust us - environment matters, so you need to put proper thought into where you advertise.
 Here are 5 key reasons why environment matters:

 You don’t want your business’s brand tainted or associated with the wrong sort of messaging, so make sure you advertise in a safe environment.

 The best way to ensure your brand’s safety is by keeping your ads away from inappropriate content.
 This means avoiding sites that might include disingenuous content and avoiding technology that might take the choice out of your hands.

 This leads us on to programmatic advertising, the automated technology that many marketers and publishers use to buy/sell ad space.
 While it has proven its worth as a cost-effective, far-reaching method of advertising, recent examples of ads appearing in politically or morally misaligned environments have raised questions as marketers demand more control and transparency from the technology.